 Investor diligence

-This page gives investors a structured view of what matters before a deeper conversation: market gap, proprietary approach, proof posture, risk controls, capability expansion, and the questions Folium is prepared to answer through the right diligence process.
+This page gives investors a structured view of what matters before a deeper conversation: market gap, proprietary approach, review posture, risk controls, capability expansion, and the questions Folium is prepared to answer through the right diligence process.

 Diligence map